The ILO Excludes Child "Marriage"

 This definition is illustrative.
 It makes a simple distinction: household chores performed in one’s own household fall under the category of “children in other productive activities” whereas the same chores in a third-party household, paid or unpaid, fall under “children in employment”.
 In other words, the ILO’s position is that if a child conducts unpaid household services in her own house, she is doing chores, and if she is in someone else’s house, there is an economic interest, so she is working.

 The result of the ILO's position

-Based on the ILO's definition of "economic interest", and its position that there is no economic interest in the work performed by girls in child "marriages", the only conclusion to draw is that the ILO considers the household of the illegal spouse to be a girl's legal household.
+Based on the ILO's definition of "economic interest", and its position that there is no economic interest in the work performed by girls in child "marriages", the only conclusion one could draw is that the ILO considers the household of the illegal spouse to be a girl's valid household.
 Consider the three different scenarios regarding the ILO's position on whether there is an economic interest in work being performed:

 What changes from scenario #2 to #3?
 It seems that the illegal "marriage" changed the girl's household.
 What before was a neighbour's third-party household is now the girl's household, even though it was through an illegal act.

 In mid-2018, AIDS-Free World finally had the opportunity for a discussion with statisticians at the ILO.
 Their first point of clarification surprised us: according to their statistical definitions, the illegal spouse's household in a child "marriage" is considered a girl's household, just as the home of a kidnapper would be the kidnap victim's household.
 They admitted it seems strange, but all that matters for these national household surveys conducted by every ILO member state, is whether a child sleeps there and shares one meal.
 If they do, then that's defined as their household.
 The ILO promised: "this isn't a value judgment," it's just how the statisticians define household.